JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_task_awares.md

 </tldr>

-Provides access to the Java Runtime (i.e., JetBrains Runtime) resolved with `RuntimeResolver`.
+Provides access to the Java Runtime (i.e., JetBrains Runtime) resolved with `JavaRuntimePathResolver`.

+### `jetbrainsRuntimeConfiguration`
+{#RuntimeAware-jetbrainsRuntimeConfiguration}

+Holds the `intellijPlatformJetbrainsRuntime` configuration with the JetBrains Runtime dependency added.
+It should not be directly accessed.

+{type="narrow"}
+Type
+:: `ConfigurableFileCollection`

 ### `runtimeDirectory`